kass173/Project-4/README.md

 So by splitting the datasets and looping through the numbers on the labels we would be training on one set of data and then test on the next set of data after making our predictions.

-## Data Model Implementation

 We have produced a Python script that initializes, trains, and evaluates a model based on our cleaned up dataset which is the `Final_Stars.csv`.

 The cleaned, normalized, and standardized data was achieved as part of our pre-processing work at the begining of the project and prior to modeling.
 This is evidenced under the `resources` files starting with `Star9999_raw` then further formating within the `Clean_stars.csv` and lastly leading to our final `Final_Stars.csv` which is our fully formatted and cleaned dataset file.

-The Model utilizes data retrieved from SQL which is visable iwithin out Jypeter Notebook script.
+The Model utilizes data retrieved from SQL which is visable iwithin out Jupeter Notebook script.

 The model demonstrates meaningful predictive power of over the 75% threshold set within the rubric at 75.10% classification accuracy.
 It becasue of the for loop in the pre processing that cleaned the target class to give us a higher classification accuracy.